ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 The business team should think about their products to include their technology platform.
 They should see them as the same thing, evolving together continually.

-One of the main problem with IT projects is the baked in assumption that the software will be finished, the project will be over, and everyone will be happy.
+One of the main problems with IT projects is the baked in assumption that the software will be finished, the project will be over, and everyone will be happy.
-We know that isn't true though, the business keeps evolving, they update their requirements, and they want more 'innovation'.
+We know that isn't true; the business keeps evolving, they update their requirements, and they want more 'innovation'.
 They need it to keep differentiating and competing in the market.

 Even when they use COTS, businesses should think of it as their product.